 As a care manager, significant risks for my elderly clients were physicians changing medications without discussing the effects of the change with me as the guardian or medical power of attorney.
 Most of my elderly clients would never question the recommendation of a doctor.
 Doctors who may be rushed to provide treatment avoid lengthy discussions about changing medication when it’s easier to have a patient agree.

 These medication changes sent my elderly clients to the hospital emergency room.
 Results from unauthorized medication changes were severe allergic reactions and, in one case, almost a stroke when a physician discontinued my client’s evening blood pressure medication.

 Understand Health Diagnosis and the Medications Prescribed

 My advice?
 Have thorough conversations about all medication recommendations, changes, and discontinuances.
 Even more important—take the time to understand the diagnosis that results in the recommendation for medication and if you can, change your health habits to avoid the need for the drug.

 Create a relationship with a physician who can learn about you and your health history.
 Patients who have a regular physician, attend regular appointments, and participate in preventive care have fewer health surprises.

 If you take medications, monitor them closely.
-If you see multiple physicians or specialists, make sure each physician has an accurate list of all drugs and over the counter treatments.
-Being proactive can avoid hazards of hospitalization of the elderly.
+If you see multiple physicians or specialists, make sure each physician has an accurate list of all drugs and over-the-counter supplements.
+Being proactive can avoid the hazards of hospitalization of the elderly.
 Have a thorough understanding of health conditions so that you understand how each diagnosis affects your health short and long-term.